dcayll/dcayll.github.io/_pages/about.md

 ### Portraits

 I've only recently tried portraits, and they're hard.
-Lighting is important, and
+Lighting is important, and the iPhone is usually better for this unless you have an expensive lighting setup as well.

 ### Photo editing